 Aside from the specificities of a food-handling business, there are also several business licenses and permits that every restaurateur needs before they can open their doors.
 This can include a business license, music license, live entertainment license, resale permit, seller’s permit, and dumpster placement permit.
 These requirements vary from state to state and even across cities.

-Finding and establishing a reliable supply of both equipment and food ingredients is imperative if you want to run a reliable kitchen.
+Finding and establishing a reliable supply of both equipment and food ingredients is an important aspect of your restaurant business plan if you want to run a reliable kitchen.
 Go for wholesale ingredient suppliers if you can as they are cheaper, and make sure your equipment supplier is available in emergencies.

 Once you’ve decided to start, you’ll most be eager to get the ball rolling.
 But the road to opening your doors should be approached with diligence.
 Experienced restaurateurs note the following about how to start a restaurant and run it effectively:

-Finances form a critical part of how to manage a food business because there is not much room for error.
-There are a lot of costs involved with starting a restaurant and you don’t want to set yourself back before you even start with items you can do without.
+Finances form a critical part of how to manage a restaurant business because there is not much room for error.
+There are a lot of restaurant startup costs and you don’t want to set yourself back before you even start with unnecessary items.
 Even the smallest cost-cutting efforts can make a difference to the bottom line.
 However, do not compromise on quality or customer comfort.

-It might be tempting to prioritize business profits over customer experience, but customer service and satisfaction should be of the highest priority in every restaurant.
+It might be tempting to prioritize business profits over customer experience, but customer service and satisfaction should be of the highest priority in every restaurant business.
 Collecting customer feedback is one of the best ways to find out what the customer wants.

 Every item on your menu should be well made.
 After all, the food is what will have customers coming back and is the best way to make the customer feel like they are getting value for money.

-Celebrating the big wins like awards and profits is easy, but most restaurant managers and owners forget that it is the small wins that add up to them.
-Acknowledging things like good reviews, launching a new menu, successfully serving an event, and more goes a long way towards motivating you and your staff.
+Celebrating the big wins—like awards and profits—is easy, but most restaurant managers and owners forget the small wins that add up to them.
+Acknowledging things like good reviews, launching a new menu, successfully serving an event, and more goes a long way towards motivating you and your restaurant staff.

 Investing in technology for your business is one of the best things you can do as a restaurant owner.
 Not only does it make your business more efficient and save costs, but innovating can make the difference between whether your business survives or not.
-In the highly competitive world of restaurants you need to leverage every advantage you can.
+In the highly competitive world of restaurants you need to leverage every advantage available to you.

-Revel's modern iPad POS system can be the heart of any restaurant.
+Revel's modern iPad POS system can be the heart of your restaurant business.
 It automates otherwise labor-intensive processes such as processing transactions and tracking inventory, along with managing staff members and providing analytics.
 Additionally, Revel's team is an extension of your own, ready and willing to provide support, off-set POS administration, and troubleshoot when needed.

-The dynamics of how to build a restaurant can be intimidating.
-Hopefully, this guide gives a clearer path on how to start your restaurant development.
+The dynamics of how to start a restaurant can be intimidating.
+Hopefully, this guide gives a clearer path on how to start your restaurant business plan.
 Revel Systems understands your unique needs and our tools can greatly simplify day to day tasks.
 Contact us to get a free demo today and learn how we can help your business thrive.